 GARY T. JOHNSON CHIEF HISTORIAN and DIRECTOR, STUDS TERKEL CENTER FOR ORAL HISTORY

-EXPERIENCE: Chicago History Museum (Historian & Director, Studs Terkel Center for Oral History, 2015–present; Archivist, 2010-2015; Curator, 2003-2010; Public Historian, 1999–2003); University of Arizona (Graduate Teaching Associate, 1993–99)
+Experience: Chicago History Museum Chief Historian, 2019–present; Director, Studs Terkel Center for Oral History, 2015–present; Historian, 2015–19; Archivist, 2010–15; Curator, 2003–10; Public Historian, 1999–2003.
+University of Arizona Graduate Teaching Associate, 1993–99.

-EDUCATION: Ph.D., United States and Balkan History, University of Arizona, 2000; M.A., United States and Eastern European History, University of Washington, 1992; B.A., History and International Studies, Wabash College, 1990
+Education: PhD, United States and Balkan History, University of Arizona, 2000.
+MA, United States and Eastern European History, University of Washington, 1992.
+BA, History and International Studies, Wabash College, 1990.

+In 2010, he co-curated Facing Freedom in America, a United States history exhibition that focuses on conflicts over freedom.
 Alter also curated and co-curated many other Museum exhibitions: Lincoln Treasures (2009); Is It Real?
-(2007); A Compassionate Eye: The Photographs of Declan Haun, 1961–69 (2004); Outspoken: Chicago’s Free Speech Tradition (2004) at The Newberry Library, Chicago; Harold Washington: The Man and the Movement, (2003); Chicago Sports!
+(2007); A Compassionate Eye: The Photographs of Declan Haun, 1961–69 (2004); Outspoken: Chicago’s Free Speech Tradition (2004) at the Newberry Library, Chicago; Harold Washington: The Man and the Movement (2003); Chicago Sports!
 You Shoulda Been There (2003).

-From 1999 to 2002, he coordinated the documentation project, Global Communities: Chicago’s Immigrants and Refugees which explored five of Chicago’s recent immigrant and refugee communities.
+From 1999 to 2002, he coordinated the documentation project Global Communities: Chicago’s Immigrants and Refugees, which explored five of Chicago’s recent immigrant and refugee communities.